 To some, the thin blue line emblem simply means a show of support for police, acknowledging the role they play in society.
 To others, it represents the solidarity and brotherhood that police officers share as fellow professionals.
 With that said, many have taken the blue line and incorporated it into their unique custom designs for soft PVC Patches, embroidered patches and labels.

 CUSTOMIZING a Patch to show your support for our Police Enforcement

-Whatever your team, group or interest is; there is always a way to show your solidarity by customizing your own patch with the Thin Blue Line.
+Whatever your team, group or interest is; there is always a way to show your solidarity by customizing your own patch (or mini badge) with the Thin Blue Line.
 Contact us so that we can help you incorporate this message into your logo.